|

 before theatre begins

-some truth is hammering in the cavity of the
+some truth is hammering in the cavity of the body.

 So needy we hardly recognise our own